 Although untrained members of the public have successfully used AEDs to save a life, the majority of successful AED uses have been by trained people who were nearby.
 The consideration of installing an AED at a particular location should be on the basis that there are people on site who are willing to be trained in its use

 In a workplace situation, training would normally be given in the use of an AED.
 However, untrained persons can use the AED in line with the instructions given by the ambulance service and equipment.
 Lowestoft Town Council has in place Employers Liability Insurance

+Training will be made available to all Lowestoft Town Councillors and officers.

 4.1d Maintenance